-Tissue Processing: After weighing the organs, a small part of the Amygdala tissues were cut out and immediately fixed in 10% formal saline in order to preserve the various constituents of the cells in their normal micro anatomical position and to prevent autolysis and putrefaction.
-After fixation the tissues were dehydrated to remove water and other substances.
-This was carried out in different percentages of alcohol 50%, 70% and 95% absolute.
-In each grade of alcohol, tissues were changed twice for two (2) hours, one (1) hour for each change.
-After dehydration, tissues were cleared in xylene for two (2) hours after which infiltration was done in molten paraffin wax at a temperature of 60oc for two (2) hours, each in two changes.
-When the paraffin wax cools, it sets as a hard block which allows for easy sectioning of the tissues.
+Tissue Processing: After the organs were weighed, a small part of the Amygdala tissue was removed and immediately fixed in 10% formal saline to preserve the various constituents of the cells in their normal micro anatomical position and prevent autolysis and putrefaction.
+After fixation, the tissues were dehydrated to remove water and other substances.
+This was carried out with different percentages of alcohol (50%, 70% and 95% absolute).
+For each grade of alcohol, the tissues were changed twice for two (2) hours, with one (1) hour for each change.
+After dehydration, the tissues were cleared in xylene for two (2) hours, after which infiltration was performed in molten paraffin wax at a temperature of 60°C for two (2) hours, each with two changes.
+When the paraffin wax cools, it forms a hard block, which allows easy sectioning of the tissues.
 The tissue sections were produced by normal histochemical methods of dehydration, clearing, impregnation, embedding, sectioning and staining (with H&E).
 The micrographs of the relevant stained sections were subsequently taken with the aid of a light microscope.

 Termination of Treatment: